SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 You can define your own type constraints when creating custom generic types, and these constraints provide much of the power of generic programming.
-Abstract concepts like being hashable characterize types in terms of their conceptual characteristics, rather than their explicit type.
+Abstract concepts like ``Hashable`` characterize types in terms of their conceptual characteristics, rather than their concrete type.

 .. _Generics_TypeConstraintSyntax: